DATA PRIVACY POLICY

 FINAL PROVISIONS

-In matters not regulated by this Data Processing Policy - with the exception of conflict-of-law rules - Hungarian law shall apply.
+In matters not governed by this Data Protection Policy – with the exception of conflict-of-law rules – Hungarian law shall apply.